chawkitariq/comtable-api/README.md

 # Comtable API

-The **Comtable API** repository is the backend API for the [Comtable web application](https://github.com/chawkitariq/vbcard-app).
+The **Comtable API** repository is the backend API for the [Comtable web application](https://github.com/chawkitariq/comtable-web) (COMING SOON).
 It provides API endpoints for managing accounting business.

 ## Setup